Bars

 Use Alternative Font

-Switch between the default font and the alternative font.
+Switch between the default font and the alternative font, set in options.

 Zoom